isaranchuk/igorsaranchuk.com/content/post/component-and-integration-testing.md

 In this post I'd like to show you how we can benefit from `Docker` and `docker-compose` when creating component and integration tests.

-The idea is to have your tests independent from the service source code, so once we do changes to the service source code our component tests should remain the same.
+The idea is to have our tests independent from the service source code, so once we do changes to the service source code our component tests should remain the same.
 To achieve this criteria we have to keep our tests as a standalone project in the same [git repository](https://github.com/isaranchuk/integration-testing-demo/tree/master/integration) and test our service as a blackbox by checking only its API.
 Because API is the thing you wouldn't like to break as you want to make your clients happy.